 2017 Performance Grant - mdw University of Music and Performing Arts.

-2017 Award of the Society of Visual Artists Austria - Künstlerhaus Wien
+2017 Award of the Society of Fine Artists Austria - Künstlerhaus Wien

 2016 START Scholarship of the Bundeskanzleramt Austria for Cinematic Art